 Each ship has a limited number of three and four berth (bed) staterooms.
 These staterooms are popular with families or adults travelling in groups.
 Three and four berth staterooms will be made up of a combination of lower berths, upper berths, sofa beds or rollaway beds.
 On some ships, we can accommodate more than four guests in some stateroom types.
 Fully occupied staterooms may not be able to accommodate a baby cot.
 Children under the age of 6 years are not permitted to occupy upper berths within any stateroom.
 Due to the height of upper berths, they are not suitable for the elderly and we strongly recommend that alternative staterooms are booked.
 Upper berths are subject to minimum and maximum weight restrictions

 The onboard voltage is 110/220 AC.
 Please ensure that you take any necessary U.S. and European adapters.
 Hair dryers are provided on all ships.
 Please contact your airline directly to ascertain the up-to-date position for the carriage of electrical and other dangerous items.
 This may vary by airline.

 Internet services are available on all ships for a fee (please refer to our website for the latest fees).
-Celebrity Century and Celebrity Solstice Class ships are fully wireless, while Celebrity Millennium Class ships have wireless hotspots.
-Celebrity Xpedition has dial up internet connections.
+Celebrity Solstice Class and Millennium Class ships are fully wireless, while Celebrity Xpedition has dial wireless hotspots.